matthewthanhnguyen/adf_deploy_sandbox/README.md

 Holds currently unused files, including PROD version files.
 Also holds previous variable declarations, which has been duplicated over into variables_adf_dev.tf

 TODO:
-- Update to use dataflow resources instead of ARM template resources
+- Due to Terraform limitation, currently using ARM template resources to deploy dataflow components.
+Needs to be updated to use Terraform dataflow resources when available
 - Merge main_adf_dev.tf with main.tf, currently duplicated components have been commented out in main_adf_dev.tf